khloe-zhang/khloe-zhang/README.md

 ### Hi there 👋
-I'm Khloe, a fresh graduate majoring in English.
+:smiley: I'm Khloe, a fresh graduate majoring in English.
+:seedling: I'm currently learning basic knowledge about technical writing.